 • … feel more confident at high-level negotiations.”

-Since training programs usually consist of more than one module or lesson, you’ll also need to write down subgoals for each of them.
+Since building a training plan usually involves creating more than one module or lesson, you’ll also need to write down subgoals for each of them.
 If the overarching learning objective is to teach employees how to use a popcorn machine, the subgoals can be:

 • For lesson 1 — learn the control switches